Ethra8/history_beyond_myth/README.md

 ### Colors
 - Red color predominantly found in the illuminated manuscripts dated around the 13th century on which most of our investigation is founded, has inspired the use of red #B30502 for the headers.
 - The ink used in those early medieval manuscripts, mostly made from insects and ashes, has inspired the background tone, using #1b1b1b also in order to favour contrast with the colorful captions taken from the illuminated manuscripts.
-- The tone whitesmoke has been used for the fonts, to ensure clear contrast and readability for the user.
+- The tone whitesmoke has been used for fonts, to ensure clear contrast and readability for the user.
-- Headings's 1st letters are in color rgb(216, 214, 214) to give it a metal-like appearance, with contours of
+- The headings' 1st letters are in color rgb(216, 214, 214) to give it a metal-like appearance, with contours of
     -webkit-text-stroke: 0.05px rgb(66, 66, 66) to bring volume, inspired by the metal from medieval armours and swords.

+ ### Typography
+ - The logo and the headings' 1st letters of main words in h1 use UnifrakturMaguntia, the rest of all headings' h1 use Metamorphous, and headings' p use Jim Nightshade, all with a fall-back font of cursive.
+ - The word "beyond" in the main page header is the only one to use Reenie Beabie font, seeking a clear contrast between history, myth, and modern contemporary studies which precisely seek to go beyond that, bringing a modern and fresh approach.
+ - The navigation bar also uses Metamorphous in capital letters, which gives a very readable mediavel style to the site.
+ - The 1st letter of all sections' titles and h2 in general use Fleur De Leah, which recreate the 1st letters of paragraphas from medieval manuscripts.
+The rest of h2 use Jim Nightshade, to ensure readability, but keeping the medieval spirit alive, all with a cursive fall-back font.
+ - Montserrat font has been used for all texts, excluding h1 and h2, as stated above, to ensure optimal readability of the content.
+ - The choice of UnifrakturMaguntia, Reenie Beanie, Metamorphous, Jim Nightshade, Fleur De Leah, and Montserrat were selected using [Google Fonts](https://fonts.googleapis.com/css2?family=Fleur+De+Leah&family=Jim+Nightshade&family=Metamorphous&family=Reenie+Beanie&family=UnifrakturMaguntia&display=swap)
+ - The headings decrease in size to ensure full responsiveness of the website.